 • The free Dorchester Water Trails Guide includes the basics on paddling, boating, and marinas in Dorchester.
 Order it online or call us at 410.228.1000.
 You can also download a PDF of the Water Trails Guide, or pick one up at the Dorchester Visitor Center.

 • Check out the Paddle the Nanticoke website, with info on how to explore the pristine Nanticoke River that borders Dorchester County’s eastern edge.

 • Buy a Blackwater National Wildlife Refuge Paddling Trails map with information on local wildlife and important trail and navigation information for the three marked water trails at the 27,000-acre refuge.

-• View the Fishing Bay Water Trails map (front side and back side).
+• View the Fishing Bay Water Trails map.
 The map is no longer available in hard copy; only as a PDF.
 These two water trails are not marked or patrolled and should be explored only by experienced paddlers.